PhD program Computational Life Sciences (CLS)

 In the past we have attracted PhD students from all over the world and with various scientific backgrounds.
 The basic requirement for admission is a relevant and sufficient scientific background in Computational Life Sciences, and financial support to pay for the PhD position.
 Because of the interdisciplinary nature of our PhD program the admission criteria will have to be flexible and individualized.
 The track Theoretical Biology and Bioinformatics in the master program Biology and Biocomplexity of the Graduate School of Life Sciences provides an optimal preparation for a PhD in Computational Life Sciences.
 Students with a master education in mathematics or physics can also be admitted by taking additional courses in the relevant biological areas and/or modeling and bioinformatics.
 Similarly, students with a biological master, but an insufficient background in modeling and bioinformatics, will have to repair these computational skills to be admitted to the school.
 An excellent course for repairing deficiencies in background is the MSc course ``Bioinformatic Processes" that is mandatory for all MSc students in our MSc track Theoretical Biology and Bioinformatics.

 PhD students will be supervised by at least one of the staff members of the Theoretical Biology and Bioinformatics group.
-It is the responsibility of the supervising staff member and the program coordinator to formulate an appropriate Training and Supervision Agreement (TSA) for every individual student.
+We recommentd the PhD student and the supervising staff member to formulate an appropriate Course Plan together.
 The contents of the educational program, and the quality of the program, i.e., the scientific level of the courses the PhD student will attend, are the responsibility of the supervising staff member and the program coordinator.
-The TSA will be formulated together with the student such that the student is aware of the contents and the quality of his or her individual agreement.
-The TSA consists of general information, such as the requirement to follow courses, a work plan for research, international meetings to attend, and information about the legal position of the PhD student.
-The TSA specific to the PhD program Computational Life Sciences contains information regarding the structure and requirements of the Graduate School of Life Sciences.
+After the PhD has been completed, any PhD student with 20 ECTs is eligible for a Graduate School of Life Sciences certificate.

 PhD students in our group attend the advanced courses that we give ourselves, and various other national and international courses.
 Examples of schools and courses attended by our PhD students: